 Crisp to Perfection

 Keep the heat at low to medium – no one likes cold cheese on burned bread!
 Cooking in a cast iron skillet or non-stick pan on a low flame for 8-10 minutes per side makes for maximum crispiness.
 Panini presses are also a good option for cooking, but keep in mind the weight of the press might cause your cheese and toppings to escape.
+Try cooking your grilled cheese in an air fryer to transform your sandwich into crisp, buttery perfection.

 Now that you’ve learned the tricks of the trade to become a grilled cheese guru, here are some pairing ideas for your next masterpiece!